WatchOutNewsAgency/wona.github.com/_posts/2021-12-20-drams-interview-khamosh-adalat-jaari-hai.md

 WO: This was an offline play after quite a very long time.
 How was your experience putting up and preparing everything?
 How are things different from what it used to be during lockdown?

 Drams: The experience was great, it was fun setting up everything from stage to dialogues.
 Things are a bit different as we’re short of first year right now so fourth yearites are trying to give us their time.
 In general, during lockdown we missed sitting with each other discussing the plays and scripts.
 During lockdown we did organise plays but since those were online, dialogue delivery was the only thing that mattered.
 Here, on an actual stage, it becomes important to work on our body language, in accordance with the dialogues.
 Along with that, we have to set up the stage ourselves.
 Each element of the experience - lights, music, placement of props et cetera, has to be prepared and checked.
-Online had a lot less problems, but with everyone's help we are able to keep up with things.
+Online had its set of different problems, and like always, with everyone's help we are able to keep up with all the challenges that came.

 WO: For sophomores this was their first on stage play.
 What was their experience like?